Michaelangel007/easing/README.md

 Reparameterization is just a fancy word for `re-mapping`.
-Technically, it is [this](https://en.wikipedia.org/wiki/Parametrization) But since that Wikipedia page is so badly written it will probably confuse you more then it helps.
+Technically, it is [this](https://en.wikipedia.org/wiki/Parametrization) but since that Wikipedia page is so badly written it will probably just confuse you more then it helps.

-Basically, we want to re-map the range into something _convient_.
+Basically, we want to re-map the range into something _convenient._

-What would be convenient?
+Well that begs the question -- _what_ would be convenient?
 Hmm, maybe a _range_ between 0.0 and 1.0 inclusive aka `normalized` values! :)

 | b   | c       | Notes     |
 |:---:|:--------|:----------|